jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 ## Prologue

+There are billions of people on this planet and trillions of lifeforms.
+The only we all value equally is time.
+Lions and Tigers, rich and poor, time is the one thing no one can control, take away, horde, or steal.

+Time passes the same for me, you, our ancestors, and our forebears. **Time well spent is a new memory made.**

+If we use time well, we earn more life.
+If we waste our seconds, we quickly get subbed in for another form of life.
+One who values time more.

-I learned the value of time by watching my two friends steal a monkey from a zoo.
+I learned the value of time and it changed my life.
+The lessons taught me a good life is foremost time well spent exercising, studying, playing, or laughing.
+Fit for a religion, one that sees Nature as lifeforms all competing to make better use of time.
+But this isn't a religion, I learned this great lesson by watching two friends steal a monkey from a zoo.

-They were in college, it was summer break, and they were smoking lots of weed and eating crap food while binge watching YouTube.
-They were living the suburban life and were content until a commercial with a cute little monkey came on.
+They were in college and it was summer break.
+They were smoking lots of weed and eating loads of crap food while binge watching YouTube.

+They were living the suburban life and were content inside it; until a zoo commercial came on.

-The kids usually ignored ads of course, but they watched this one in awe.
-It was the darn monkey.
-The primate wasn't doing anything special.
+The young adults usually ignored ads of course, but they watched this one in awe.
+It was because of a darn monkey.
+The primate wasn't doing anything special in the commercial.
 He was jumping around his play pen, taking fruit from peoples hands, playing hide and seek with the zoo keepers.

-That stuff is cool of course, but what caught my friends attention was the people in the ad; everyone around the monkey was so happy; like pure joy happy.
+That stuff is cool of course, but what caught my friends attention was not the monkey, it was the people in the ad; everyone around the monkey was so happy; like pure joy happy.
 To the two stoners sitting in a messy basement wasting away their youth, this monkey was a shot of life.

 No that's not it.

-This little monkey was a shot at life.
+This little monkey was a shot at a life.

-When the commercial ended the two guys were thunderstruck.
+When the commercial ended the two guys stayed thunderstruck.
 Minutes passed in silence.
-Then with the immediacy of a lightening strike one friend said.
+Then one friend said.

 "We need a monkey".